 On Wednesday, February 5th, 2020, Xavier Selomun Woldeab, son, grandson, nephew, and cousin earned his angel wings suddenly at the age of 15 years.
 He was preceded in death by his parents Selomun Woldeab and Waneida Gillen with open arms.
 Xavier is survived by his grandparents Neguse Woldeab & Wozenet Tewolde, Nana Elaine Duke, great grandparents Willie Duke & Doretha Duke, his aunt Adiam Woldeab, uncle Estifanos and Sherri Woldeab andgodfather Bsrat Fremichael.
 Xavier “Zay” Woldeab will be dearly missed and foreverremembered by his many loved ones.

 “I want us to all remember that when you lose someone you love; you gain an angel you know”

-To plant a tree in memory of Xavier Selmoun Woldeab, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Xavier Selmoun Woldeab, please visit our floral store.